oracle-livelabs/oic/oic-gen3/experiential/erpcloud-business-event/introduction/introduction.md

 # Introduction

-## About this Workshop
+## About This Workshop

-The ERP Cloud Business Events Workshop will cover the recommended steps to complete an end-to-end use case based on ERP Cloud Business Events in Oracle Integration 3.
-This workshop will leverage the Oracle ERP Cloud Adapter, which enables you to create an integration with Oracle Enterprise Resource Planning (ERP) applications.
-One of the key differentiators of this adapter is support for subscribing to business events raised by various modules in Oracle ERP Cloud and Oracle Supply Chain Cloud.
+The ERP Cloud Business Events Workshop covers the recommended steps to complete an end-to-end use case based on ERP Cloud business events in Oracle Integration 3.
+This workshop uses the Oracle ERP Cloud Adapter, which enables you to create an integration with Oracle Enterprise Resource Planning (ERP) applications.
+One of the adapter's key differentiators is its support for subscribing to business events raised by various Oracle ERP Cloud and Oracle Supply Chain Cloud modules.

-This workshop will showcase the event subscription capabilities to create an App Driven i.e., real-time integration, with updates in ERP Cloud sent immediately to the Oracle Autonomous Database.
-The steps outlined in this workshop can be used to demo the event-driven capabilities of the ERP Cloud adapter in Oracle Integration 3.
+This workshop showcases event subscription capabilities by creating an app-driven, real-time integration that sends ERP Cloud updates immediately to Oracle Autonomous Database.
+The steps outlined in this workshop can be used to demonstrate the event-driven capabilities of the ERP Cloud Adapter in Oracle Integration 3.

-Estimated workshop time: 2 hours
+Estimated Workshop Time: 2 hours

-### What is Oracle Integration 3
+### What Is Oracle Integration 3?
 With Oracle Integration 3 (OIC), you have the power to *integrate* your cloud and on-premises applications, *automate* business processes, *gain insight* into your business processes, *develop* visual applications, use an SFTP-compliant file server to *store* and *retrieve* files, and *exchange* business documents with a B2B trading partner—all in one place.

 [First Glimpse - Oracle Integration 3](youtube:yW3TEBWkFbg)

 ### Objectives

-In this workshop, you will learn the following:
+In this workshop, you will learn how to:

-- Create Connections and Integrations in OIC
+- Create connections and integrations in OIC.
-- Capture ERP Purchase Order events and orchestrate the data to a target database table
+- Capture ERP purchase order events and orchestrate the data to a target database table.

 ### Prerequisites

-This lab assumes you have the following:
+This lab assumes you have:

-- Oracle Cloud Account with credits to provision services.
+- An Oracle Cloud account with credits to provision services.
-- Oracle ERP Cloud access
+- Access to Oracle ERP Cloud.

 ## Leveraging the ERP Adapter in Oracle Integration 3